microbiomedata/kaiko_metaproteome/README.md

 ## Introduction

+Put simply, this tool takes raw proteomic input and outputs a FASTA file of those organisms most likely to be present in the proteomic input.

-This is a tool which uses neural networks to identify peptide sequences from raw proteomic input, which are then aligned against all protein sequences using a diamond search.
+The pipeline uses neural networks to identify peptide sequences from raw proteomic input, which are then aligned against all protein sequences using a diamond search.
 This offers us a view of those organisms most likely to be present in the proteomic samples, with which we make a FASTA file from the most likely organisms identified.

-Put simply, this tool takes raw proteomic input and outputs a FASTA file of those organisms most likely to be present in the proteomic input.

 ## Setup